magento/pagebuilder-docs/docs/extending/how-to-extend-appearances.md

 ![Appearance fieldset](../images/appearance-fieldset.png){:width="934px" height="auto"}

-## Next
+## Next steps

-This topic walked you through the steps for modifying existing appearances.
+This topic walked you through the steps for extending existing appearances.
 Your next step is learning [How to add appearances](how-to-add-appearances.md).
-As you get more experience working with appearances, you may be surprised at how often you can adapt Page Builder's existing content types to meet your customer's needs.
+As you become more experienced working with appearances, you may be surprised at how often you can adapt Page Builder's existing content types to meet your customer's needs.